PixeledCode/boarding-pass/README.md

 ## Usage

-The application allows users to generate a new boarding pass by entering their flight information.
-Once entered, the boarding pass will be generated and displayed on the screen.
+The application allows passengers to use their pdf or image of the boarding pass and save the details in a more accessible manner.

 ## Features